Josh Miller (rugby league): Playing career

 On 25 August 2011, it was announced that Miller had signed for the St George Illawarra Dragons on a deal that would last for 2 years.

-He announced on 8 November 2012, that he would retire from the NRL and would not participate in the 2013 season due to medical reasons as advised by St George Illawarra Dragons medical staff.
+He announced on 8 November 2012, that he would retire from the NRL and would not participate in the 2013 season for medical reasons as advised by St George Illawarra Dragons medical staff.

 Coaching career

 On 21 October 2022 it was announced that Miller was returning to the Canberra Raiders as the club's contact coach for the 2023 season, with the aim of improving the defensive technique of the players.